Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

 ## Current Progress

-I'm currently working on this porting project independently.
-However, I'm currently busy re-taking the Postgraduate Entrance Exam in my hometown, and I've now confirmed that I'm applying for Chinese Materia Medica.
-Both politics and TCM-related study materials have been quite challenging for me. *__As a result, I can only add new features in my spare time, and I've realized I won't be able to focus heavily on coding until I complete the exam.__* For these reasons, I do plan to continue with the project afterward, but this will likely be at the end of the year.
+The Postgraduate Entrance Exam finally wrapped up yesterday, December 21, 2025.
+I only did quite well in English, and I'm not even sure if I'll pass the Politics section.
+Only a few college friends and I know how poorly I performed in Chinese Medicine Integration - I had to rely entirely on guesswork to answer those TCM-related questions.
+Mixed feelings aside, I have a sinking suspicion that I'll have to retake the exam next year.

+As for my `vbPixelGameEngine` porting project, I think its design is similar to MonoGame but with a much simpler API.
+Without a fully functional MAUI template for VB.NET, I'm torn on whether to keep the project going or put it on hold. *__What's more, if I do decide to retake the postgraduate exam, I'll have to suspend development entirely, and after all, I need to prioritize studying over coding to make sure I pass next time.__*

-The porting task is quite challenging, and it's not a good start for my part.
+The porting task remains to be challenging in itself, and it's not a good start for my part.
 Despite the fact that the engine supports OpenGL rendering, the original code has a strong dependency on Windows API, giving me a painful experience when I'm trying to port the code.
 I'm just a hobbyist in game development, so my time to work on this project is very limited.

 For now, I'm focusing on adding features that can be easily extended within this project.
 The Minkowski distance algorithm, which I first encountered in an extracurricular bioinformatics textbook during my undergraduate studies, specifically while researching in the university library before graduation, seemed like an excellent fit for implementing advanced distance calculations in game development.